 There are also several measures healthcare staff can take to limit the spread of bacteria from person to person whilst at work:

 Always carry a spare uniform into work should you need to change where you can visibly see your uniform has been contaminated or soiled.
 Staff should always start each new day with a clean uniform.

 Clean your washing machine and tumble dryer regularly.

 Do not overload the washing machine when washing soiled clothes, overloading the machine will reduce the efficiency of the wash.
 Any items that are heavily soiled should be washed separately to the rest of your uniforms.

 Avoid wearing neckties or lanyards during patient care activities as these can easily come into contact with infected areas and patients.

 Wash your hands often with soap and warm water.

 A healthcare provider's uniform is vital for both reassuring patients as well as protecting the wearer from contaminants.
 With Meltemi healthcare uniforms you can rest assured that you're invested in quality garments that won’t deteriorate quickly.
 All our garments are made with NHS staff needs at the forefront, from lightweight materials that guarantee maximum comfort during long hot shifts to being able to wash clothes regularly at high temperatures without risking the appearance of the garments and increasing infection control.

 From scrubs to tunics, outerwear and accessories we’re always here for you.
-If you have any questions please feel free to contact our friendly team today on 01603 731330 or browse our nursing uniforms range.
+If you have any questions please feel free to contact our friendly team today on 01603 731330 or browse our care home uniforms online.